Abrosss/Expandable/API.md

 # REST API
 REST stands for Representational State Transfer.
-This is a type of API that is industry known and used RESTful web service is a service that uses REST API to communicate
+This is a type of API that is industry known and used RESTful web service is a service that uses REST API to communicate Statelessness, where each request from a client to the server must contain all the information needed to understand and fulfill the request.
+This is a key aspect of designing RESTful APIs.
 Benefits:
 1. Simple and standartized approach to communication
 2. Data is scalable and stateless